 Based on a new report by Irvine-based Auction.com, Denver is the top dog in 2015 for being the best U.S. housing market in 2015 for single-family home sales.

-According to the Mortgage Bankers Association's Weekly Mortgage Applications Survey for the week ending March 13, 2015, mortgage applications decreased 3.9 percent from one week earlier.
+According to the Mortgage Bankers Association's (MBA) Weekly Mortgage Applications Survey for the week ending April 10, 2015, mortgage applications decreased 2.3 percent from one week earlier.

-According to the Mortgage Bankers Association's (MBA) Weekly Mortgage Applications Survey for the week ending March 6, 2015, mortgage applications decreased 1.3 percent from one week earlier.
+According to data from the Mortgage Bankers Association's (MBA) Weekly Mortgage Applications Survey for the week ending March 27, 2015, mortgage applications increased 4.6 percent from one week earlier.